Are you a service-based sole proprietor or non-incorporated business owner who earns business income? Then you'll need to know Form T2125.

 Do I Need to Fill Out Form T2125 for Income Earned Outside of Canada?

 Yes.
-If you have American or other international clients, you may be required to fill out tax documents like Form W-8BEN, which ensures you aren’t taxed in the U.S. as well as Canada.
+If you have American or other international clients, you may be required to fill out tax documents like Form W-8BEN, which ensures you aren’t taxed in the U.S. and in Canada.

 When reporting your business’ gross and net income to the CRA here at home, you still need to include anything you earned through services or sales from international clients on Form T2125.

-Got paid in bitcoin instead?
+Did you get paid in Bitcoin instead?
 Cryptocurrency counts, too, and you’ve got to report that business income on Form T2125.
 You may also have capital gains or losses to report if you sold any of your bitcoin during the year.

 What If I Bartered Some of My Services?
 Do I Need to Include That Income on Form T2125?